SrebroN/ProgramskiPrevodioci1/README.md

 The compiler provides the following core functionalities:

-### 1.Lexical Analysis
+### 1. Lexical Analysis

-Implemented using Lex.
+- Implemented using Lex.

-Identifies language lexemes and produces a sequence of tokens from the source code.
+- Identifies language lexemes and produces a sequence of tokens from the source code.

-Reports lexical errors with descriptive messages.
+- Reports lexical errors with descriptive messages.

 Syntax Analysis (Parsing)